kshntn/Python-Learning/README.md

 4> Preliminary face swapping app using OpenCV
 	using Cascade Classifier and learnt Haarfeatures, Adaboost, Cascade of Classifiers and Image Slicing

-5> Face recognition
+5> Face recognition using Dimensionality reduction
 	using (Principal Components Analysis) for Eigenfaces,(Linear discriminant Analysis) for Fisherfaces, Local Binary Patterns and Yale Face Database.
-Learnt concept of Dimensionality reduction